Nasher Museum of Art

 Dr. Richard J. Powell, Professor and Chair, Department of Art and Art History, Duke University, and author of Black Art and Culture in the 20th Century, among others, selected the paintings from the National Museum of American Art in Washington, DC, which will be closed while its historic building is undergoing renovation.
 The extended loan of these seven works from the NMAA has been made possible from a grant from The Mary Duke Biddle Foundation.

-Duke University Museum of Art is located on the East Campus of Duke University.
+The Museum of Art is located on the East Campus of Duke University.
+Please see the museum's websiite for hours and fees..

 For further biographical information on selected artists cited in this article please see America's Distinguished Artists, a national registry of historic artists.